roycdavies/reality2/README.md

 ## Plans

 There are many plans for this platform which will be made public in due course.
 For now, this is very early alpha stage.

+## Some setup notes

+    1. In the layer above the main Reality2 folder, create a file called OPENAI_API_KEY.txt.
+Put in there your OpenAPI key.
+This is used by some of the python and node.red scripts to setup Sentants that use OpenAI.
+It is not included directly in the code for security reasons.

+    2. Again, in the folder above the Reality2 folder, create a folder called 'cert'.
+Either copy or link the Reality2/cert/generate_certificates file into this folder.
+Go into that folder in command line, and run the script.
+DO NOT RUN THAT SCRIPT INSIDE THE CERT FOLDER IN THE REALITY2 FOLDER.
+Again, this is for security reasons, so that your signing authority certificates are not visible in the main Reality2 folder.

+    3. Optional, but recommended: edit your /etc/hosts file to include the line - it will allow you to use the domain name reality2 or reality2.local in the webbrowser.
+Obviously, you will need admin priveleges:
+        ```
+        127.0.0.1   reality2.local      reality2
+        ```